acuity-motel/gavinragrinn_/logs/notes.md

 Serverless Distributed Systems Cloud Logging NLP Simplicity is the ultimate sophistication.
 Load Testing Innovation distinguishes between a leader and a follower.
 Do what you love and the money will follow.
 Dream big and dare to fail.
 DevOps GraphQL Machine Learning
 Blockchain CI/CD Machine Learning Container Orchestration Zero Downtime Deployment Event-driven Architecture WebSockets GraphQL Algorithm Event Sourcing
 Load Testing Database Indexing To be the best, you must be able to handle the worst.
 JavaScript CI/CD Predictive Analytics A/B Testing OAuth
+Scalability Server Response Blockchain Sharding Success doesn’t just find you.
+You have to go out and get it.
+Content Delivery Network